Atomu2014/product-nets/README.md

 For deep neural networks with a lot of parameters, large learning rate always causes divergence.
 Usually sgd with small learning rate has promising performance, however converges slow.
 For extremely sparse input, adaptive learning rate converges much faster, e.g. AdaGrad, Adam, FTRL, etc.
 [This blog](http://sebastianruder.com/optimizing-gradient-descent/)
-compares most of adaptive algorithms, and currently ``adam`` is an empirically good choice.
+compares most of adaptive algorithms.

-Even though adaptive algorithms speed up and sometimes jump out of local minimum, there is no guarantee for better performance because they do not follow gradients' directions.
+Even though adaptive algorithms speed up and sometimes jump out of local minimum, there is no guarantee for better generalization performance.
-Some experiments declare that ``adam``'s performance is slightly worse than SGD on some problems.
-And sometimes batch size also affect convergence.
+To sum up, ``Adam`` and ``AdaGrad`` are good choices. ``Adam`` converges faster than ``AdaGrad``, but is also easier to overfit.

 ### 4. Data Processing

-Usually you need to build an index-map to convert categorical data into one-hot representation.
+Usually you need to build a feature map to convert categorical data into one-hot representation.
-These features usually follow a long-tailed distribution, resulting in extremely large feature space, e.g. IP.
+These features usually follow a long-tailed distribution, resulting in extremely large feature space, e.g. IP address.

-A simple way is to drop those rarely appearing features by a threshold, which will dramatically reduce the input dimension without much decrease of performance.
+A simple way is to remove those low frequency features by a threshold, which will dramatically reduce the input dimension without much decrease of performance.

 For unbalance dataset, a typical positive/negative ratio is 0.1% - 1%,
-and Facebook has published a paper discussing this problem.
+and Facebook has published a paper discussing negative down sampling.
-Keeping pos and neg samples at similar level is a good choice, this can be achieved by negative down-sampling.
-Negative down-sampling can speed up training, as well as reduce dimension.
+Negative down-sampling can speed up training, as well as reduce dimension, but requires calibration in some cases.

 ### 5. Normalization